 - 1. Ability of the project to advance industry adoption; - 2.
-Extent to which the project supports the topic area objectives and target specifications and metrics; - 3.
-Potential impact of the project on advancing the state of the art; and - 4.
+Extent to which the project supports the topic area objectives and target specifications and metrics: - 3.
+Potential impact of the project on advancing the state of the art; - 4.
+Extent to which demonstration/deployment is replicable and may lead to future demonstrations; and - 5.
 Extent to which the project facilitates stakeholder relationships across new or existing stakeholders to gain technical buy-in and increase potential for future deployments.